-Have you been working in the same job profile for some time, and want to find out how you get promoted in Australia?
+Have you been working in the same job profile for some time, and want to know how you get promoted in Australia?

-This blog is the perfect place to learn what it takes to advance in a career, how to ask for a promotion to a manager, and valuable tips for getting promoted.
+This blog is the perfect place to learn what it takes to advance in a career, how to ask for a promotion to a manager to get promoted at work, and valuable tips for getting promoted.
 Let's begin!

 1. How Can I Get Promoted Quickly At Work?